-Fix Tokyo Xtreme Racer Slow Motion and FPS Drops
+Fix Tokyo Xtreme Racer Slow Motion and Low FPS Issues

 Why this happens